Don’t take chances. Locate concrete reinforcing steel before you find it with your drill bit, core barrel or saw. Work safe!

 Table of Contents

 You should always check any concrete for reinforcing steel and other embedded objects before cutting, drilling, sawing or other intrusive works.
-Whether it’s a concrete slab, beam, column, wall, foundation, footing, retaining wall, pavement, etc; check first!
+Whether it’s a concrete slab, beam, column, wall, foundation, footing, retaining wall, pavement, etc., check first!

-Why you should locate rebar
+Why you must locate concrete reinforcing steel

 - Damaged equipment